partio-scout/kuksa-event-api-client/README.md

 ## Developing
 This package is built with typescript, which is basically javascript + type information.
 For more information on typescript, see http://www.typescriptlang.org/.

+## Releasing
+To create a new release, on the master branch run [npm version](https://docs.npmjs.com/cli/version) and upload the created archive to github.

+The `npm version` command will create a new commit that changes the version number and a tag that will be pushed to github.